Student Clubs and Organizations

 MU Documentary Club

 The MU Doc Club connects students with the Jonathan B. Murray Center for Documentary Journalism, getting freshmen and sophomores started on their path to the documentary program.
 The club holds several documentary screenings each semester, hosts guest speakers and works to get underclassmen introduced to upperclassmen already in the Murray Center.
 Some students are able to get involved in documentary productions as a result of those connections.
-Contact: mizzoudocclub@gmail.com.
+Contact: mizzoudocclub@gmail.com or visit Instagram.

 National Association of Black Journalists

 The MU Chapter of the National Association of Black Journalists (NABJ) is the student chapter for the University of Missouri.
 NABJ-MU aims to strive for excellence by encouraging diversity, educating through mentorship and promoting unity in the field of journalism.
 The chapter plans and executes an annual media tour in major media cities across the country.
 There, they meet with internship coordinators and employers in their respective journalism areas to further enrich their knowledge about journalism and the job search effort.
 The chapter also hosts an annual MU Unity Conference, an interactive, one-day professional development conference.
 The chapter holds biweekly meetings and has a robust mentorship program that includes community service.
 NABJ-MU traditionally oversees The Blackout Online website that MU’s black student body originally founded as a magazine in 1969.
 NABJ-MU is open to pre-journalism, pre-communication, undergraduate and graduate students.
+Check it out on Twitter and Instagram.

 National Association of Hispanic Journalists

 Come find your familia at the MU Chapter of the National Association of Hispanic Journalists (NAHJ), a student-run chapter dedicated to the recognition and professional advancement of Hispanics/Latinx in the news industry.
 At biweekly chapter meetings, the chapter strives to foster a greater understanding of the unique cultural identity, interests, and concerns of Hispanic/Latinx journalists, to encourage and support the study and practice of journalism and communication, and to further employment opportunities and career development for Hispanic/Latinx in the news media.
 The chapter hosts guest speakers from the industry, workshops to hone networking and community-building skills, and a professional development workshop for all members, including pre-journalism, pre-communication, undergraduate, and graduate students.
-For more information, email NAHJ at missourinahj@gmail.com and stay up to date on our Instagram.
+For more information, email NAHJ at missourinahj@gmail.com and stay up to date on our lnstagram or Twitter.

 Queer Media Association

 The Queer Media Association (QMA), housed at the Missouri School of Journalism, is a student chapter of the National Lesbian and Gay Journalists Association.
 We promote fair and accurate coverage of LGBTQ issues and oppose workplace bias within the news industry.
 QMA also hosts speakers, professional development events and social activities for aspiring LGBTQ journalists and allies.
 In the past, we have hosted a People magazine journalist to discuss trans coverage in the news media; hosted a screening of an LGBTQ film during the annual True/False Film Festival; brought in a New York Times best-selling author to discuss writing tips; brought in a HuffPost blogger to discuss trans media coverage; and hosted a screening of “The Blue Hour.”
 The association is open to any students, faculty, or staff who wish to attend.
 There is no membership fee for this local chapter of the National Lesbian and Gay Journalists Association.
-Follow QMA on Facebook and Twitter.
+Follow QMA on Instagram and Twitter.
+Fill out the interest form here.

 Radio-Television Digital News Association

 The Missouri School of Journalism offers a student chapter of the Radio-Television Digital News Association (RTDNA).
 RTDNA is the largest and most important of the professional organizations in our field.
 Membership goes far beyond news directors to include other professional journalists, educators and students.
 Headquartered in Washington, D.C., this group represents radio and television journalists in hearings before Congressional committees and with special interest groups.
 RTDNA has a code of ethics subscribed to by most of the major radio and television news operations in America, and it regularly leads or participates in court actions in defense of the First Amendment, freedom of the press, and for access by journalists and the public to records and documents.
 The J-School has long played a major role at RTDNA: More Missouri graduates have served as the elected chairman of the board than have graduates from any other school.
 The MU chapter meets for discussions and field trips during the school year.
+Learn more on Twitter and Instagram.

 Science, Health and Environmental Journalism @ Mizzou